jonipsaro/academic-kickstart/content/post/krios/index.md

 ### Prepare the Leica apparatus
 <ol>
 	<li>Using a 60 mL syringe connected to the luer lock valve on the right of the instrument, fill the humidifier chamber with 90 mL of deionized water.</li>
-	<li>Install a fresh piece of blotting paper.
-It is held in place by a thin, magnetic ring.</li>
 	<li>Place the following components in the indicated locations within the plunging chamber:
 		<ul>
 			<li>Cryogen holder for liquid ethane - 12 o'clock</li>